 is a unified cloud-based tool to handle all stages of your vulnerability management program right from scanning to patch deployment.
 You can:

-- perform continuous and periodic scans over entire networks in under 5 minutes
+- perform continuous and periodic scans over all endpoints and network devices in under 5 minutes

 - assess and prioritize vulnerabilities based on the exact risk levels to your environment